PlanBase/PdfLayoutManager/README.md

 FAQ
 ===
 ***Q: Can I use this in closed-source software?***

 **A:** You can purchase a commercial license from [PlanBase Inc.](https://planbase.com) Otherwise, you must comply with all the terms of the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Affero GPL software cannot be combined with closed-source software in the same JVM even if the AGPL software is used over a network or the Internet.

 ***Q: Can I use this in non-AfferoGPL Open-Sourced software?***

 **A:** No.
 Any software that uses AfferoGPL code (in the same JVM) must be released under the AfferoGPL.

 ***Q: Why isn't this Apache-licensed any more?***

 **A:** The recent version required a near-total rewrite in order to accommodate inline images and style changes.
 PlanBase paid for that.
 It was a significant investment and they deserve the chance to profit from it.
-You can still use the old PdfLayoutManager versions 0.x under the Apache license, but it lacks inline styles and images.
+You can still use the old PdfLayoutManager2 versions 0.x under the Apache license, but it lacks inline styles and images.

-***Q: What languages/character sets does PdfLayoutManager support?***
+***Q: What languages/character sets does PdfLayoutManager2 support?***

 **A:** The PDF spec guarantees support for [WinAnsiEncoding AKA Windows Code Page 1252](http://en.wikipedia.org/wiki/Windows-1252) and maybe four PDType1Fonts fonts without any font embedding.
 WinAnsi covers the following languages:

 Afrikaans (af), Albanian (sq), Basque (eu), Catalan (ca), Danish (da), Dutch (nl), English (en), Faroese (fo), Finnish (fi), French (fr), Galician (gl), German (de), Icelandic (is), Irish (ga), Italian (it), Norwegian (no), Portuguese (pt), Scottish (gd), Spanish (es), and Swedish (sv)